qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

 - The arguments including the initial state or current state and the current action
 - The functions that handle state changes for their associated action(s).

-Bwlow is an example of a set of actions to handle the state of a scoreboard, and the associated reducer function.
+Below is an example of a set of actions to handle the state of a scoreboard, and the associated reducer function.

 First, define some actions for interacting with a piece of state,